-My one and only reason for loving a window seat is the view, of course this would depend on whether the weather is clear but since it usually is, why not.
-I kinder love absorbing the view as the plane lands into a different city.
-There is just something about views from the top.
-So if love views and of course taking pictures of nice view, the Window Seat is your best spot.
+My only reason for loving window seats is the view.
+This would depend on whether the weather is clear but since it usually is, why not.
+I love watching the view as the plane lands into a different city.
+There is just something fascinating about views from the top.
+So if you love views and of course taking pictures, the Window Seat is your best spot.

 If you like to stretch your legs during a flight or if you have long legs, an Aisle seat is good for you.
 Bear in mind, though, that you would be constantly disturbed to permit the occupants of the window and middle seat whenever they want to use the loo or stretch their legs.
 If you prefer to be undisturbed, then the Window seat is probably best.

 Also, if you don’t mind performing the emergency routine, the seats at the emergency exits have more leg room.
 Bulkhead (Compartment dividing each class) seat and front row seats also have quite a bit of legroom and you should totally snatch these.